-Whether a will is present or not, an application for probate must be filed with the proper Texas probate court in the county where the decedent resided.
-This step in the process is often fairly easy to start for most individuals.
+An application for probate must be filed with the proper Texas probate court in the county where the decedent resided or owned property.

-Posting, formally known as Posting Notice of Probate Administration, is a process which lasts about two weeks from the time of filing.
-During this time, the County Clerk will post a notice at the courthouse stating that a probate application was filed, and to serve as notice to anyone who may contest the will or administration of the estate.
+Posting is a process that refers to the county clerk posting a notice at the courthouse stating that a probate application was filed, and to serve as notice to anyone who may contest the will or administration of the estate.
 If no contests are received, the probate court will proceed with opening the administration.

 In addition to posting, there are situations where the other party has to be served with citation.
 Texas law requires this in situations where there is likely to be a probate dispute.
 The citation puts those with an interest in the estate on notice that they need to pay attention to what is happening and show up to court to represent their interests if need be.

-After an executor or administrator has been named to the estate, that individual must catalog and report all the assets held by the estate to the county clerk within 90 days of appointment.
-The executor must prepare an Appraisement, Inventory and List of Claims which must be sworn to be accurate to the best of their knowledge.
+After an executor has been appointed for the estate, that individual must catalog and report all the assets held by the estate to the county clerk within 90 days of appointment.
+This is done by preparing and filing an Inventory, Appraisement, and List of Claims.

-The estate cannot be finalized in Texas if family members or other potential beneficiaries are contesting a will or if they file related grievances.
-These disputes must be heard by a probate court judge.
+If family members or others contest the will or if they file related disputes that cannot be resolved out of court, these must also be heard by the probate court judge.

-After the debts and expenses of the estate are resolved and any contests of the will are settled, the remaining assets of the estate are then distributed to the previously determined beneficiaries.
+After the debts and expenses of the estate are paid and the disputes are resolved or settled, the remaining assets of the estate are then distributed to the lawful beneficiaries of the will.